Columbia Springs

 Hands On Learning

-Each year thousands of elementary aged students come to our 100 acre natural to learn about science and nature.
-Our Youth Environmental Leadership Program (YELP) interns support their learning, while contributing to our programs and building leadership skills in science education and communication.
+Each year, thousands of elementary aged students come to our 100 acre natural area to learn about science and nature.
+Our Emerging Environmental Leaders Program (EEL) interns support their learning while contributing to our field trip programs and building leadership skills in science education.

 Apply today!